 How to sync your Fitbit

 Once your Fitbit is set up and connected to your phone, it should have a consistent Bluetooth connection to it and therefore be ready to link up whenever you open the Fitbit app.

-How to sync your Fitbit with your PC
+How to sync Fitbit with a computer

-1. Download Fitbit connect
+1. Download Fitbit connect.

-2. Make sure you're signed in with your account credentials
+2. Make sure you're signed in with your account credentials.

-3. Connect your Fitbit Sync dongle
+3. Connect your Fitbit Wireless Sync Dongle.

-4. It should sync automatically, or you can press sync to do it manually
+4. It should sync automatically, or you can press Sync to do it manually.

 5. Log into the Fitbit Dashboard at https://www.fitbit.com/login.